 This year’s Fabulous Phoenix 4th is on track to be the city’s largest fireworks display ever.
 Starting at 6 p.m., families can enjoy the 3 stages of live music, inflatable rides, a classic car exhibit and an F-16 flyover.
 The fireworks start at 9:30 p.m.

 Located about 25 minutes from Dallas, Addison, TX, has consistently been rated one of the best places in America to watch the fireworks.
-The show is choreographed to music, and Kaboom Town! guests can also get front-row seats to the Addison Airport Show.
+The show is choreographed to music, and Kaboom Town! guests can also get front-row seats to the Addison Airport Show, featuring fly-bys of historic warplanes.
+This year’s celebration will be held on July 3rd.

 Ashleigh Nushawg, flickr